OctopusDeploy/blog/blog/2020-05/building-trust-in-automated-db-deployments/index.md

  - Database Deployments
 ---

 When I started automating database deployments, I was afraid the tooling would drop a column or table when it shouldn’t.
 I couldn’t help but always wonder, did I have everything configured correctly?
 The core problem is I didn’t include the necessary steps to build trust in my database deployment process.
-In this blog post, I walk through some techniques and configurations I used to help build that trust.
+In this blog post, I walk through some techniques and configurations I used to help build that trust so I can automate my database deployments with confidence.

 !toc